Table of Contents

 - Inaccuracies about your qualifications or experience.
 Vague qualifications or experience fail to convey your abilities.

 - Unnecessary personal information.
-Why would an evaluator be interested in your home address or your parent’s phone number?
+Why would an evaluator be interested in your home address or parent’s phone number?

 - Age.
 Putting age in a resume is no longer standard practice.